-It is relatively easy to get a restraining order when you have documentation of the need for one.
+The steps to get a restraining order are relatively easy when you have the right documentation.
 However, this process requires following certain steps in the correct order and preparing your case carefully.

 The first step is to go to a family court and ask for an application for a restraining order.
 You will need to complete this and submit it as soon as possible.
 The courts will give you a hearing date within 48 hours.
 In many cases, the court will issue a temporary restraining order at the same time that will be in effect until your court date.